modfun/rock-paper-scissors/README.md

 # rock-paper-scissors
-The Odin Project Foundations projecta simple implementation of grade-school classic “rock paper scissors”.
+The Odin Project Foundations project. a simple implementation of grade-school classic “rock paper scissors”.